Mortality Forecasting under Climate Risk: A Stochastic Approach with Distributed Lag Non-Linear Models: Introduction

 \section{Introduction}

 Climate-driven mortality risks have emerged as a growing concern in recent years.
-The mortality impact of various climate factors, such as temperature \citep{armstrong2006models}, air pollution \citep{dominici2002air}, relative humidity \citep{armstrong2019role}, and heat waves \citep{gasparrini2011impact} has been extensively studied in environmental and epidemiological research.
+The mortality impact of various climate factors\footnote{While our study focuses on short-term fluctuations of weather variables, we use the term ``climate'' throughout this paper to maintain the connection to climate change.}, such as temperature \citep{armstrong2006models}, air pollution \citep{dominici2002air}, relative humidity \citep{armstrong2019role}, and heat waves \citep{gasparrini2011impact} has been extensively studied in environmental and epidemiological research.

 These studies demonstrate that the impact of climate on mortality extends beyond a simple linear association, involving complex relationships and delayed effects.
 To capture non-linear effects as well as lagged effects, \cite{gasparrini2010distributed} proposed the Distributed Lag Non-Linear Model (DLNM), which employs a cross-basis function to quantify the association between climate variables and mortality.
-Although the DLNM has been widely adopted and shown to be effective for exploratory analysis, it may not be ideal for mortality forecasting.
-A key limitation is that it does not allow for uncertainty in long-term mortality trends across age groups or regions, which is typically incorporated into stochastic mortality models.
+Although there is a rich literature on DLNMs and they have been widely used to explore the temperature-mortality relationship, relatively little research has focused on how they can be utilized for mortality forecasting, particularly in a multi-population setting.
+A key limitation of classical DLNMs is that they do not allow for uncertainty in long-term mortality trends across age groups or regions, which is typically incorporated into stochastic mortality models.